robert-westenberger/knowledgebase/web-development/interviewing/front-end/react-js.md

 - These are basically just the render function in the class component
 - Can have state and mimic lifecycle events using hooks

+# What's the difference between a Controlled component and an Uncontrolled component?
+## Controlled (AKA dumb component)
+Takes it's current value through `props` and notifies changes through callbacks like `onChange`.
+A parent component `controls` it by handling the callback and managing its own state and passing thenew values as props to the controlled component.
+## Uncontrolled
+Stores its own state internally, and you query the DOM using a `ref` to find its current value when you need it.